 Link: Apply now for the Chase Sapphire Reserve® Card

-There are lots of great benefits to the Chase Sapphire Reserve® Card (review), including a $300 annual travel credit, triple points on dining and travel, the best bonus we’ve seen in over five years, and more.
+There are lots of great benefits to the Chase Sapphire Reserve® Card (review), including a $300 annual travel credit, triple points on dining and travel, and more.
 There’s not much of a learning curve to taking advantage of the card’s benefits.
 For example, the $300 annual travel credit is applied automatically to any eligible travel purchase.

 What is the Chase Sapphire Reserve’s Priority Pass membership?